Who is eligible for the Noyce Scholarship?

 What are the expectations of UM/Noyce TNT scholar graduates?

-- Teach in any MS school (or in a high-need school district in any other state) for two years for each year funding was received
+- Teach in any Mississippi school (or in a high-need school district in any other state) for one year for each term funding was received

 - Provide up-to-date contact information

 - Participate in data collection to measure the effectiveness of the UM/Noyce TNT program